aetperf/aetperf.github.io/_posts/2020-12-30-Merge-Sort-with-Cython-and-Numba.md

 ---

 In this post, we present an implementation of the classic *merge sort* algorithm in Python on NumPy arrays, and make it run reasonably "fast" using [Cython](https://cython.org/) and [Numba](https://numba.pydata.org/).
 We are going to compare the run time with the [NumPy sort(kind='mergesort')](https://numpy.org/doc/stable/reference/generated/numpy.sort.html) implementation ([in C](https://github.com/numpy/numpy/blob/master/numpy/core/src/npysort/mergesort.c.src)).
-We already applied both tools (Cython and Numba) to `insertion sort` in a previous [post](https://aetperf.github.io/2020/04/04/Cython-and-Numba-applied-to-simple-algorithm.html).
+We already applied both tools to *insertion sort* in a previous [post](https://aetperf.github.io/2020/04/04/Cython-and-Numba-applied-to-simple-algorithm.html).
 Let's start by briefly describing the *merge sort* algorithm.

 ## Merge sort